juanpoch/PortSwigger_Academy/Authentication/Password-Based_Login/readme.md

 We see that the user is **vagrant**.

 As an alternative, we try fuzzing again but filtering with a regex that exactly matches that string.
-We created a bash script:"
+We created a bash script:
 ```bash
 #!/bin/bash